Freezing butternut squash

 3. Kefir as probiotic.

-Of course there are many others too, but these three are at the top of the pile in my book.
+Of course there are many other factors too but these three are at the top of the pile in my book.

 Summer salad.